 2. Take a day trip from Bern

-Bern is located at the foothills of Bernese Oberland – one of the most spectacular regions of Switzerland that boasts incredible mountain views and is home to some of the most popular ski resorts in the country.
-You can easily take a day trip from Bern to the nearby mountains and villages like Grindelwald or take a shorter trip to Thun, which boasts one of the most beautiful castles in the country.
+Bern sits at the foothills of Bernese Oberland – one of the most spectacular regions of Switzerland that boasts incredible mountain views and is home to some of the most popular ski resorts in the country.
+You can take a day trip to the nearby mountains and villages like Grindelwald or take a shorter trip to Thun, which boasts one of the most beautiful castles in the country.

 3. Swim in the Aare River

 The area along the Aare River is perfectly safe for swimming during summertime.

 When you walk along the riverbank, you will find designated spots for swimming, rafting, river surfing and paddle boarding.
-Like many other cities in Switzerland, Bern offers a combination of culture, history and proximity to the outdoors, which is why I recommend about 2 days to enjoy some of the best things to do in Bern!
+Like many other cities in Switzerland, it offers a combination of culture, history and proximity to the outdoors, which is why I recommend about 2 days for your stay.

 Keep in mind that the current is strong in parts of the river, and there are also several dams, so if you want to swim in the Aare, make sure you do so ONLY in designated areas marked by signs.